Outcomes4Me Secures $21M in Funding Learn more >>

-If you’ve ever tried to read the official NCCN guidelines, you might have felt like you needed a medical degree just to get through the first page.
+If you’ve ever tried reading the official NCCN guidelines, you might have felt like you needed a medical degree just to get through the first page.
 That feeling is completely normal.
-These documents are incredibly detailed and filled with complex medical language because they are written for oncology experts.
-But the vital information they contain shouldn’t be out of reach for patients and their families.
-We believe that understanding NCCN guidelines for breast cancer is possible for everyone.
-This guide is designed to translate the jargon and simplify the pathways, so you can find the information that’s relevant to you and use it to feel more prepared.
+These documents are incredibly detailed and written for oncology experts, not patients.
+But the vital information they contain shouldn’t be out of reach.
+We believe understanding the nccn breast cancer guidelines is possible for everyone.
+This guide is designed to translate the jargon and simplify the pathways, so you can find the information that’s relevant to you and feel more prepared for your appointments.

 View your personalized treatment plan in the Outcomes4Me app